mixxxdj/manual/source/chapters/user_interface.rst

    The track information section of the deck

+.. versionadded::  1.12
+   Parse the title and the artist from the file name when the corresponding :term:`metadata` are missing.

 **Track Title**
   The title of the track that was loaded into a deck is displayed on top.
 This is the same as the title listed under the :guilabel:`Title` column heading in